amenzwa/amenzwa.github.io/law/index.md

 - [Gender Bias in STEM](STEMGenderBias.md)
   - This article examines gender bias and sexist attitudes that permeate STEM fields, especially the IT sector, and how an enlightened society can eradicate such injustice.
 - [Law and Technology](LawAndTechnology.md)
   - This article describes the interaction between law and technology.
 It covers topics such as regulatory compliance, intellectual property law, and contract law.
-The target audience is technical leaders and mid-level managers.
+The target audience is the technologists working in IT.